2026 FPM Spring Meeting

 Continuing professional development (CPD)

-Participants in the ANZCA and FPM CPD Program will automatically have their attendance auto-populated to their CPD portfolio within one month of the conclusion of the meeting.
+Participants in the ANZCA and FPM CPD Program will automatically have their attendance auto-populated to their CPD portfolio within 30 days of the conclusion of the meeting.

 ANZCA and FPM CPD Program